-- 6.40 Alderholt parish is mainly rural in character.
+- 6.43 Alderholt parish is mainly rural in character.
 Much of the countryside within the parish (to the north and east) is designated as an Area of Great Landscape Value.
 The South East Dorset Green Belt runs up to the southern edge of the parish, and the Cranborne Chase Area of Outstanding Natural Beauty (AONB) runs down to its northern edge.
-A key focus of the Neighbourhood Plan is therefore to protect and retain the character of the village its uniqueness on the edge of Dorset, its compact form and quiet nature, and the surrounding countryside. - 6.41 Policy 1 seeks to ensure that different densities and plot sizes are appropriately considered during the design process and reflective of the settlement's rural character.
+A key focus of the Neighbourhood Plan is therefore to protect and retain the character of the village its uniqueness on the edge of Dorset, its compact form and quiet nature, and the surrounding countryside. - 6.44 Policy 1 seeks to ensure that different densities and plot sizes are appropriately considered during the design process and reflective of the settlement's rural character.
 In particular, Policy 1 gives consideration to the spacing between buildings, and the importance of supporting green corridors to contribute to the area's rural character.
-Furthermore, large-scale backland development that would undermine the area's character, and front-to-back relationships, should be avoided. - 6.42 This approach is reflected through the site allocations, with all sites being no greater than 20 homes, and not significantly prominent in the wider landscape.
-It is noted that Alderholt Nursery had planning consent refused by Dorset Council in 2021 for potential harm to the open character of the countryside, and therefore site allocation Policy 12 sets strict requirements for design and landscaping along the site boundaries. - 6.43 Land south of Blackwater Grove is not prominent in the wider landscape but would form a new settlement edge with the countryside.
-Site allocation Policy 13 therefore requires that proposals should be designed and landscaped accordingly, respecting the amenity of adjoining residential properties. - 6.44 The delivery of housing on Paddock South of Daggons Road will form part of the visual entrance to the village from the west, and this is addressed through site allocation Policy 13.
-The policy requires that 'The design, mix and layout of dwellings should be in line with Policies 1 7, and including Policy 8 (The Village "High Street" in relation to those adjoining Daggons Road, and recognising the importance of this frontage as the entrance to the village and therefore critical to establishing its character.' - 6.45 Outside of the site allocations, it is recognised that the wider policy framework seeks to ensure any new development considers the key characteristics of the local landscape, and the key features that contribute to the special qualities of the neighbourhood area.
+Furthermore, large-scale backland development that would undermine the area's character, and front-to-back relationships, should be avoided. - 6.45 This approach is reflected through the site allocations, with all sites being no greater than 20 homes, and not significantly prominent in the wider landscape.
+It is noted that Alderholt Nursery had planning consent refused by Dorset Council in 2021 for potential harm to the open character of the countryside, and therefore site allocation Policy 12 sets strict requirements for design and landscaping along the site boundaries. - 6.46 Land south of Blackwater Grove is not prominent in the wider landscape but would form a new settlement edge with the countryside.
+Site allocation Policy 13 therefore requires that proposals should be designed and landscaped accordingly, respecting the amenity of adjoining residential properties. - 6.47 The delivery of housing on Paddock South of Daggons Road will form part of the visual entrance to the village from the west, and this is addressed through site allocation Policy 13.
+The policy requires that 'The design, mix and layout of dwellings should be in line with Policies 1 7, and including Policy 8 (The Village "High Street" in relation to those adjoining Daggons Road, and recognising the importance of this frontage as the entrance to the village and therefore critical to establishing its character.' - 6.48 Consideration is also given to the potential recreational Trailway Route proposed through the Neighbourhood Plan (Policy 9), west of the 'Paddocks south of Daggons Road' site.
+It is recognised that a westerly link towards Verwood, whilst desirable, could increase recreational pressures on Cranborne Common, and Natural England have advised that further work is needed to show how such harm could be avoided. - 6.49 Outside of the site allocations, it is recognised that the wider policy framework seeks to ensure any new development considers the key characteristics of the local landscape, and the key features that contribute to the special qualities of the neighbourhood area.
 Policy 17 (Key Landscape Features) and Policy 18